react-native-community/cli/docs/dependencies.md

 ### platforms

 A map of specific settings that can be set per platform.
 The exact shape is always defined by the package that provides given platform.

+### autolinkTransitiveDependencies

+When set to `true`, the CLI will inspect the dependency's `peerDependencies` and attempt to autolink any peers that are also React Native native modules.
+The CLI does not install those peers for the user, but they will be linked automatically whenever they are present in `node_modules`.
+Use this if your library relies on a native peer dependency (for example, `react-native-nitro-text` depending on `react-native-nitro-modules`) and would otherwise require users to manually add that peer.

 In most cases, as a library author, you should not need to define any of these.